revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 </details>

 ---
-5. Can we create abstract class by just passing 'pass' inside method definition in python?
+5. Can we create abstract class by just passing `pass` inside method definition in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > We can create classes which have some methods without definition directly in python but, these classes are not called as abstract base class because python doesn't have default implementation of abstract classes.
 And there is no such keyword as abstract through which we can create a abstract class or method.
-To create a abstract class in python, we have to import "abc" module which provides the way to create abstract class which can have abstract and non abstract methods both.
+To create a abstract class in python, we have to import `abc` module which provides the way to create abstract class which can have abstract and non abstract methods both.
 </details>

 ---